-However, and we really don’t want to admit this, gardening kind of sucks.
+However, and we really don’t want to admit this, gardening sucks.
 Sorry!
 It’s hard work that requires continuous maintenance.

 While some gardening is therapeutic, what if we could automate some of the heavy grunt work?

-As always, we’ve picked a range which includes a number of brands across a wide price scale.
+As always, we’ve picked a range of robotic lawn mowers which include a number of brands across a wide price scale.
 So let’s get testing!